Professional golf tours: Women's tours

 The LPGA Tour is the dominant tour, and is the main playing base of almost all the world's leading players.
-It also has tournaments in Canada, Mexico, France, England, Australia, China, Taiwan, Japan, South Korea, Malaysia and other Asian countries.
+It also has tournaments in Canada, Mexico, France, United Kingdom, Australia, China, Taiwan, Japan, South Korea, Malaysia and other Asian countries.
 The LPGA of Japan Tour is the second richest tour, and retains many of its leading players.
-The best players from the other tours usually move to the LPGA Tour at the earliest opportunity.

 The second tier women's professional tour in the United States is the Epson Tour (formerly the Futures and then the Symetra).
 Although there is little opportunity for women's developmental play on the professional level in the United States besides the Epson Tour, women are welcome to compete against men on some mini-tours.
 At a lower level is the Cactus Tour, founded in 2005, which plays in the American Southwest.
 It expanded to hold 38 events in 2020, while the LPGA and Epson suspended play from April to August.

 Sweden, which is the European country where women's golf is most popular, had its own Swedish Golf Tour, established in 1986, since 2021 transformed to the Nordic Golf Tour, operated in cooperation by the golf federations in Denmark and Norway and Sweden.

 The LET Access Series, launched in 2010, is the developmental tour of Ladies European Tour.
 The LPGA of Japan operates the Step Up Tour as a feeder for its main tour, and the LPGA of Korea operates two mini-tours (Dream Tour and Jump Tour) that effectively serve as feeders for its main tour.

-The Moonlightgolf.com Tour in central Florida since 1992, offers women the opportunity to develop through frequent low cost pro/scratch events.